Private, In-Home Tutoring in Shirley, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Shirley students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Shirley, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Ayer Shirley Regional School District provides students with a rigorous, comprehensive curriculum that was developed collaboratively by many teachers and professionals and was adopted by the Massachusetts Department of Education as the guidelines for subject area teaching and learning.
 Each subject sets out grade level expectations for students to meet and enables to teachers to use a range of instructional methods to accomplish the learning goals.
 Interdisciplinary and project-based work are emphasized so that students are developing 21st century learning skills and are prepared for college and career life.

 We currently cover the following Shirley-area school district: Ayer Shirley Regional School District.

 Educating Our Parents: Understanding the Shirley District Curriculum

 The district uses an Understanding by Design framework as the basis of its curriculum.
 This “backward design” model starts at the end of the unit—by determining what students are expected to understand at the end of the unit and working backward to develop activities and instruction from there.
 Devising a curriculum using this model involves three steps; first, the desired student outcomes need to be identified.
 Here, curriculum designers will determine the big ideas that will be addressed in the unit, the essential questions students must be able to answer by the conclusion of the unit, and the skills students need to acquire.